tuxonice/data-transfer-object/README.md

 The goal of this package is to create data transfer objects from json definitions as easy as possible.

-1. In your project create a folder to hold on the definition files
+1. In your project create a folder to hold on the definition files.

 ```bash
 mkdir "src/dto-definitions"